openbraininstitute/brain-indexer/docs/developer_guide.rst

 ------------------

 The Python API gives access to the most common instances of 'IndexTree's, while adding higher level API and IO helpers.
-The user may instantiate a Spatial Index of Morphology Pieces (both Somas and Segments) or, for maximum efficiency, Spheres alone.
+The user may instantiate a spatial index of Morphology Pieces (both Somas and Segments) or, for maximum efficiency, Spheres alone.

-As so, if it is enough for the user to create a Spatial Index of spherical geometries, like soma placement, he should rather use :class:`spatial_index.SphereIndex`.
-For the cases where Spatial Indexing of cylindrical or mixed geometries is required, e.g. full neuron geometries, the user shall use  :class:`spatial_index.MorphIndex`.
+As so, if it is enough for the user to create a spatial index of spherical geometries, like soma placement, he should rather use :class:`brain_indexer.SphereIndex`.
+For the cases where spatial indexing of cylindrical or mixed geometries is required, e.g. full neuron geometries, the user shall use  :class:`brain_indexer.MorphIndex`.
 Furthermore, the latter features higher level methods to help in the load of entire Neuron morphologies.

 I/O Policy
 ----------
 The rules are
-  * SpatialIndex will create intermediate directories if required.
+  * brain-indexer will create intermediate directories if required.
-  * SpatialIndex will throw a meaningful error message when trying to open a missing file.
-Please use ``spatial_index::util::open_ifstream`` to open an ``std::ifstream`` with the appropriate checks.
+  * brain-indexer will throw a meaningful error message when trying to open a missing file.
+Please use ``brain_indexer::util::open_ifstream`` to open an ``std::ifstream`` with the appropriate checks.

-There's also ``spatial_index::util::open_ofstream`` to open output file streams.
+There's also ``brain_indexer::util::open_ofstream`` to open output file streams.

 Logging Policy
 --------------